Star Wars: Starfighter: Development

-Shawn Levy entered talks in November 2022 to develop and direct a new Star Wars film for Lucasfilm after his work on the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024) for Marvel Studios.
-Levy confirmed the deal a month later.
-He had been in contact with Lucasfilm president Kathleen Kennedy for some time to make his passion for the Star Wars franchise known, and was excited to begin writing the film after completing Deadpool & Wolverine.
-Levy acknowledged that many filmmakers had been announced as developing Star Wars films that did not come to fruition, but he was confident this would not be the case for his film.
+Shawn Levy flew to London in the mid-2010s specifically to meet with Lucasfilm president Kathleen Kennedy and express his love for the Star Wars franchise, as well as his wish to make a Star Wars film.
+The pair began discussing a potential project, but this was put on hold when Levy became busy with the television series Stranger Things (2016–2025).
+Levy was contacted by Kennedy in 2022, entered talks to develop and direct a new Star Wars film that November, and publicly confirmed the deal a month later.
+He acknowledged that many filmmakers had been announced as developing Star Wars films that did not come to fruition in recent years, but he was confident this would not be the case for his film and was excited to begin writing it after he finished directing the Marvel Cinematic Universe (MCU) film Deadpool & Wolverine (2024) for Marvel Studios.
 Development was just beginning when the 2023 Writers Guild of America strike began in May 2023 and halted further progress.
 That October, after the strike ended, Levy said development had begun again.
-Kennedy's mandate was for Levy to bring a similar story and tone from his other films to the franchise, and he was optimistic that he could make a personal film within a big franchise after doing so with Deadpool & Wolverine in the MCU.
+Kennedy's mandate was for Levy to bring a similar story and tone from his other films to Star Wars, and he was optimistic that he could make a personal film within a big franchise after doing so with Deadpool & Wolverine in the MCU.
 The following month, Dave Filoni revealed that he was now chief creative officer at Lucasfilm, after serving as executive producer on various Star Wars television series, and would be directly involved in the planning of future films and series.